 Few topics in travel medicine prompt more concern and persistent questions than the prevention of rabies in travelers.
 Although we understand the basics of rabies prevention for travelers, the logistics of providing this care in a timely fashion remain a challenge.
 Unimmunized travelers who are exposed to rabies and other lyssaviruses require proper wound care, infiltration of human rabies immune globulin (RIG), and a series of 4 or 5 doses of rabies vaccine intramuscularly over a 2- to 4-week period.
 Travelers who receive 3 doses of rabies vaccine before travel need to receive 2 more doses of rabies vaccine, 3 days apart, after a viral exposure.
 Notably, human RIG and equine RIG are often unavailable in developing countries, although modern cell culture rabies vaccines are increasingly available.
 Thus, preexposure rabies immunization can facilitate the traveler’s access to adequate postexposure rabies prophylaxis.

-One limiting factor in the use of preexposure rabies immunization is the cost of the vaccine.
-In the United States, rabies vaccine may cost more than $250 per dose, resulting in a cost to the patient in excess of $750 for three 1.0-mL intramuscular injections.
+One limiting factor in the use of preexposure rabies immunization is the cost of the vaccine in most developed countries.
+In the United States, rabies vaccine may cost more than $300 per dose, resulting in a cost to the patient in excess of $900 for three 1.0-mL intramuscular injections.
 As a way of decreasing the cost of preexposure immunization, some practitioners have used a 0.1-mL dose of rabies vaccine administered intradermally.